bdantas/tinyopen/README.md

 # Installation
 1. Put the `tinyopen` directory anywhere on your system
-2. Run `/path/to/tinyopen/tinyopen-setup` once* as regular (non-root) user
+2. Run `/path/to/tinyopen/tinyopen-setup`* once as regular (non-root) user

-\* If you're on Tiny Core Linux, use the tinyopen.tcz extension.
-If you really want to use the github files instead of the TCL extension, you need to need to run tinyopen-setup at each boot (e.g., via a startup job in `~/.X.d/`)
+\* If you're on Tiny Core Linux, use the `tinyopen.tcz` extension.
+The extension does not have the `tinyopen-setup` script because the extension sets everything up for you.
+If you are on TCL and really want to use the github files instead of `tinyopen.tcz`, make sure to run `tinyopen-setup` at each boot (e.g., via a startup job in `~/.X.d/`)

 # Usage
 - Manage all your filetype associations by editing `tinyopen.conf`